 Skills:

 * Thorough knowledge of state and federal laws and regulations governing pharmacy services.
 Proficient in the use and application of new medications and technology.
 Effective verbal and written communication skills are required.
 Ability to effectively participate on an interdisciplinary team or committee.
 Knowledge of pathophysiology, interpretation of diagnostic criteria, pharmacokinetics and pharmacotherapeutics.
-Problems solving ability and analytical thinking preferred.
+Problem solving ability and analytical thinking preferred.

 Abilities: